pdjr-archive/pdjr-skplugin-solarhotwater/README.md

 My ship has a solar panel array which is used to charge the ship's domestic battery bank.
-Quite often the battery bank becomes fully charged and most of the output of the solar panel array remains unused.
+Quite often the battery bank becomes fully charged and most of the continued output of the solar panel array remains unused.

-The plugin was developed so that surplus energy from the solar array could be used to electrically heat the ship's thermal store: running an electric water heater often consumes more power than the solar array can supply so top-up from the ship's battery is necessary, but modulating water heating against battery recharge makes a reasonable strategy.other applications are, of course, possible.
+This plugin was developed so that surplus energy from the solar array could be used to heat the ship's thermal store by operating an immersion heater.

-**pdjr-skplugin-solarhotwater** implements a simple algorithm which raises a binary control signal dependent upon the output of some power source and a connected battery's state of charge.
+Of course, running an electric water heater usually consumes more power than the solar array can supply so top-up from the ship's battery is necessary, but modulating water heating against battery recharge makes a reasonable strategy that allows the battery bank to remain almost fully charged and the water in the thermal store to be successfully heated.

-The plugin operates by monitoring the instantaneous battery SOC and power source output.
+Although **pdjr-skplugin-solarhotwater** addresses a particular issue, the plugin implements a simple generic algorithm which raises a binary control signal dependent upon the output of some power source and a connected battery's state of charge.
-These readings are compared to configured thresholds and used to modulate the value of a binary output which can be used to control some target device.
+This behaviour can be used to control an arbitrary target device and have broader application than just water heating.

 ## Configuration